-Next comes Pre-Training, the costly, one-time endeavour in which trillions of tokens teach the model a latent map of language, images, or code.
+Next comes Pre-Training, the costly, one-time endeavour where trillions of tokens teach the model a latent map of language, images, or code.
 This phase is primarily the domain of hyperscalers and well-funded labs.
-Most enterprises will never run it themselves; however, they pay for it indirectly through higher subscription fees, vendor lock-ins, and limited bargaining power.
+Most enterprises will never run it themselves; however, they pay for it in indirect ways: higher subscription fees, vendor lock-ins, and limited bargaining power.

 After pre-training, models converge with organisational context through Domain Fine-Tuning or Retrieval-Augmented Generation (RAG).
-Fine-tunes embed knowledge into the weights, enhancing runtime speed and privacy, but locking in content as of the fine-tune date.
+Fine-tunes embed knowledge into the weights, enhancing run-time speed and privacy, but locking in content as of the fine-tune date.
 RAG maintains domain data externally, retrieving snippets at inference.
 It remains current yet introduces latency and new pathways for data leakage.
-Choosing between these approaches involves directly negotiating data gravity, update cadence, and acceptable latency.
+Choosing between these approaches involves a direct negotiation between data gravity, update cadence, and acceptable latency.